Juvenile Probation & Detention Services

 · To provide opportunities for employee development in order to enhance client/customer services, facilitate growth within the division, and improve staff competencies

 The Intake Unit is at the forefront of the operations processing both custody and non-custody referrals that are received from law enforcement agencies.
-Additional functions include victim services, Diversion, Home Detention, and Home Confinement monitoring.
+Additional functions include victim services and Diversion.

 Read about the programs offered including mental health services, special education services, and more.

 Probation Officers conduct social investigations, monitor supervision/ probation cases, provide victim services, and coordinate programming for youth involved in the Juvenile Court system.

 Family and Community Engaged in Treatment (FACE-IT) is an on-site residential program for male youth from the Lake County community.
 Youth are placed by court order into the program.

 Prison Rape Elimination Act (PREA)